KrzysztofBorowiecki/KrzysztofBorowiecki/README.md

 ## My goals

--Learning C#
+- Learning C#
--Be better in ASP.NET
+- Be better in ASP.NET
--Get ot know more about .NET platform
+- Get ot know more about .NET platform
--Learn Java
+- Learn Java
--Console Programs
+- Console Programs

 ## My mottivation

-I want to be programmer and writing code , because I like develop my self.
+> I want to be programmer and writing code , because I like develop my self.

-Coding for me it's new area where I can show my self and my ideas.
+> Coding for me it's new area where I can show my self and my ideas.